TUHHUN/IDK-Midnight-ideas-/OblivionCrackerX/README.md

 *Disclaimer: This tool is intended for educational and ethical purposes only.
 The author is not responsible for any misuse of this tool.*

-## *last and every thing it still need work ,but good loke beginning*
+## *The last thing and everything still need work, but it's a good start.*